JureFabjan/aba-analysis/README.md

 ```
 pip install ptvsd
 ```
 As this project is provided as a package, you need to start it as a module instead of a top-level script (check out this blog-post: https://fabiomolinar.com/blog/2019/02/23/debugging-python-packages-vscode/).
-To do this, define "module": "src.geneEcomparison" in launch.json:
+To do this, define "module": "src.geneEcomparison" in your *launch.json*:
 ```json
 "configurations": [
         {